AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-crm-packageless-integration.md

 A [!DNL Marketo Measure] CRM packageless integration still requires access to standard CRM objects such as Leads and Contacts.
 We strongly recommend a dedicated user serve as the connected user, as they will have the proper data access privileges.

-In order to ensure that all data is properly pulling from your CRM, we require the following security and accessibility settings: View All Data for the Profile of the dedicated user.
+To ensure that all data is properly pulling from your CRM, we require the following security and accessibility settings: View All Data for the Profile of the dedicated user.
 This permission set gives [!DNL Marketo Measure] the access needed to download data from standard objects.
 This permission set is at profile level.

 ## Setup up your Identity Provider and Data Connections {#setup-your-identity-provider-and-data-connections}